 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you’re planning a trip to Taiwan during Chinese New Year, or you are living in Taiwan and starting to prepare for your upcoming holiday, there are some things you should know to help you have a smoother trip.
 Some people feel strongly that Lunar New Year is NOT the best time to visit Taiwan.
 Moreover, despite being called the “Spring Festival”, it actually takes places in the middle of winter in Taiwan, a time that can be chilly and damp, especially in Taipei.

-Lunar New Year in Taiwan is the country’s most important holiday for locals, but the festival doesn’t offer quite so much for visitors to enjoy (unless you are lucky enough to get invited to a Taiwanese family gathering!)
+Lunar New Year in Taiwan is the country’s most important holiday for locals, but the festival doesn’t offer much for visitors to enjoy, unlike some other countries in East Asia where the holiday is celebrated with parades and other events.
 In the past, Taipei practically became a ghost town during Chinese New Year.
 Public transportation still runs on holiday hours, but almost all restaurants and shops close.
 Moreover, the country’s highways, hotels, and attractions become overrun with domestic tourists on certain days.

 However, things are changing.
 More and more of Taipei’s attractions, which I’ll cover below, are remaining open through the holiday.
 It’s still feasible to plan a trip around Taiwan and avoid the worst of the crowds using the tips I’ll provide.
 On the plus side, the weather during Chinese New Year is perfect for visiting these amazing hot springs, and depending on the dates, you may be able to catch some cherry blossoms!
 Therefore, Chinese New Year isn’t necessarily the worst time to visit Taipei.